 Some old time dessert recipes don't easily fit into the dessert categories on my website, so I've added them to this page for your enjoyment.
 They give you a little "taste" of what's available on this unique food website.

-Some are rare, hard-to-find recipes only known regionally and unheard-of elsewhere.
+Some are rare, hard-to-find dishes only known regionally and unheard-of elsewhere.
 Others became lost and forgotten in the many decades since the original cookbooks were published.

 Unfortunately, most modern cookbook authors and publishers concentrate on the newer desserts at the expense of old favorites.

 Enjoy trying these old fashioned recipes from Great-Grandma's day.
 They're the actual recipes that she used, written word-for-word the way she read them.
 For their historical value, I haven't changed a thing.

 Some of these vintage desserts are well-known, some not so well-known, and some are downright unusual.
 But, all are interesting to make and delicious to eat.

 Aside from the old fashioned recipes on this page, you'll find hundreds of others sprinkled throughout this site.
 So, pour yourself a cup of your favorite beverage and enjoy exploring the following pages.